-New Accounting Pronouncements
+Recently Adopted Accounting Pronouncements

-In December 2007, the FASB issued Statement of Financial Accounting Standards No. 141R, "Business Combinations" ("SFAS 141R"), which replaces SFAS No. 141, "Business Combinations."
-SFAS 141R establishes principles and requirements for determining how an enterprise recognizes and measures the fair value of certain assets and liabilities acquired in a business combination, including non-controlling interests, contingent consideration, and certain acquired contingencies.
-SFAS 141R also requires acquisition-related transaction expenses and restructuring costs be expensed as incurred rather than capitalized as a component of the business combination.
-SFAS 141R will be applicable prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
-SFAS 141R would have an impact on accounting for any businesses acquired after the effective date of this pronouncement.
+Effective January 1, 2009, the Company adopted a new accounting standard regarding business combinations.
+As codified under FASB ASC 805 (formerly SFAS No. 141 revised 2007, "Business Combinations"), this update establishes principles and requirements for determining how an enterprise recognizes and measures the fair value of certain assets and liabilities acquired in a business combination, including non-controlling interests, contingent consideration, and certain acquired contingencies.
+This update also requires acquisition-related transaction expenses and restructuring costs be expensed as incurred rather than capitalized as a component of the business combination.
+This accounting standard update applies prospectively to business combinations for which the acquisition date is on or after the beginning of the first annual reporting period beginning on or after December 15, 2008.
+The adoption of this accounting standard did not have any impact on the results of operations and financial conditions of the Company.

-In December 2007, the FASB issued SFAS No. 160, "Non-controlling Interests in Consolidated Financial Statements - An Amendment of ARB No. 51" ("SFAS 160").
-SFAS 160 establishes accounting and reporting standards for the non-controlling interest in a subsidiary (previously referred to as minority interests).
-SFAS 160 also requires that a retained non-controlling interest upon the deconsolidation of a subsidiary be initially measured at its fair value.
-Upon adoption of SFAS 160, the Company would be required to report any non-controlling interests as a separate component of stockholders' equity.
-The Company would also be required to present any net income allocable to non-controlling interests and net income attributable to stockholders of the Company separately in its consolidated statements of income.
-SFAS 160 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
-SFAS 160 requires retroactive adoption of the presentation and disclosure requirements for existing minority interests.
-All other requirements of SFAS 160 shall be applied prospectively.
-SFAS 160 would have an impact on the presentation and disclosure of the non-controlling interests of any non wholly-owned businesses acquired in the future.
-The Company does not currently expect the adoption of SFAS 160 to have a material effect on its results of operations and financial condition.
+Effective January 1, 2009, the Company adopted an accounting standard which establishes accounting and reporting standards for the non-controlling interest in a subsidiary (previously referred to as minority interests).
+FASB ASC 810-10 also requires that a retained non-controlling interest upon the deconsolidation of a subsidiary be initially measured at its fair value, (formerly SFAS No. 160, "Accounting and Reporting on Non-controlling Interest in Consolidated Financial Statements, an Amendment of ARB 51").
+This accounting standard requires the Company to report any non-controlling interests as a separate component of stockholders' equity.
+The Company is also required to present any net income allocable to non-controlling interests and net income attributable to stockholders of the Company separately in its consolidated statements of income.
+This accounting standard update applies prospectively to interim and annual reporting periods beginning on or after December 15, 2008.
+The adoption of this accounting standard did not have any impact on the results of operations and financial conditions of the Company.